|Use these tools to enrich your learning experience!|

 This course is designed for nurses and nurse practitioners at all levels and in all settings, especially oncology, palliative care, mental health, and critical care.

-CME Resource designates this continuing education activity for 5 ANCC contact hour(s).
-CME Resource designates this continuing education activity for 6 hours for Alabama nurses.
+NetCE designates this continuing education activity for 5 ANCC contact hour(s).
+NetCE designates this continuing education activity for 6 hours for Alabama nurses.
 AACN Synergy CERP Category C.

 Given the integral relationship between job dissatisfaction, stress, burnout, and patient care, properly addressing nursing burnout is essential.
 The purpose of this course is to allow nurses to identify burnout and to provide them with effective strategies to avoid it.